Make a jean quilt

 Once you have enough jeans gathered for your quilt, start by making a pattern.
 I wanted my finished squares to each be 6″ x 6″, so I made my pattern 7″ x 7″, which gave me a half-inch seam allowance around all edges.
 I cut the pattern out of card stock.

 Then the lengthy task of cutting the squares began.
-I would lay my pattern over the jeans and trace around it with a marker, then cut them out.
-Denim is tough, so make sure you have some good fabric scissors that can handle it!
-Cut however many squares you will need for the quilt you want to make.
+For each one, I put my pattern on the jeans, lining up the seam with the line I drew, and traced around the pattern with a marker.
+Then I cut them all out, make sure to use good fabric scissors that could handle it!
+You’ll need to cut however many squares you will need for the quilt you want to make.
 As I mentioned before, my quilt was 12 squares wide and 12 squares long, which meant 144 squares.
 Whew!

 Once all the pieces were cut out, I began sewing them into strips of 12.
 I highly recommend you use a sewing machine for this, because it would be way too hard to sew by hand.
 Once the strips were done, I sewed them together into a large sheet.
 Remember as you grab each square that you should pull them from the pile randomly.
 Some of your squares will be darker and others lighter.
 You want to mix them up really well so that you get a nice pattern across the quilt.